raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step11.md

     + Week 2, step 6
 + Light
     + No
-    + A UDS doesn't use light to measure the disance of objects
+    + A UDS doesn't use light to measure the distance of objects
     + Week 2, step 6
 + Ultraviolet light
     + No
-    + A UDS doesn't use ultraviolet light to measure the disance of objects
+    + A UDS doesn't use ultraviolet light to measure the distance of objects
     + Week 2, step 6

 #### Question 2